-- Humans have inhabited the Kittery area for centuries, beginning with Native peoples, the Abenakis, who sought shellfish along the coast, and Europeans who came in the early 1600s, establishing the Town of Kittery in 1647 making it the oldest incorporated town in the State of Maine.
-Many of Kittery's natural features and circulation routes retain Abenaki or early European settlers' names. - Three major activities have dominated Kittery's economy over its 300+-year history and shaped its landscape -- military fortifications, fishing, shipbuilding and tourism.
+- Human beings have inhabited the Kittery area for centuries, beginning with Native peoples, the Abenakis, who sought shellfish along the coast, and Europeans who came in the early 1600s, establishing the Town of Kittery in 1647 making it the oldest incorporated town in the State of Maine.
+Many of Kittery's natural features and circulation routes retain Abenaki or early European settlers' names. - Four major activities have dominated Kittery's economy over its 300+-year history and shaped its landscape -- military fortifications, fishing, shipbuilding and tourism.
 Forts have stood in Kittery near the mouth of the Piscataqua River since the early 1700s, established first to protect from British invasion, and later domestic and foreign wars.
 Shipbuilding came to dominate the Kittery economy beginning in the mid-1600s, and continues today in the form of submarine repair and retrofitting at the Portsmouth Naval Shipyard, established in 1800.
 Beginning in the mid-1800s, Kittery became a tourist destination, with several large hotels built along the coast and one at Appledore Island in the Isles of Shoals.
-In the late-20th century Kittery became a regional shopping destination, with the addition of the Kittery Outlets along Route 1.

-- One of the individually-listed properties -- the Lady Pepperrell House -- also has been designated a National Historic Landmark, one of 44 statewide and one of 5 in York County. - Two local repositories contain a majority of artifacts documenting Kittery's history, the Kittery Historical and Naval Museum and the Portsmouth Naval Shipyard Museum.
+In the late-20th century Kittery became a regional shopping destination, with the addition of the Kittery Outlets along Route 1. - Kittery retains many historic buildings and landscapes, some dating to the earliest European settlement.
+The town has listed three districts (First Congregational Church, Isles of Shoals and Portsmouth Naval Shipyard) on the National Register of Historic Places, as well as thirteen individual properties and one monument. - One of the individually-listed properties -- the Lady Pepperrell House -- also has been designated a National Historic Landmark, one of 44 statewide and one of 5 in York County. - Two local repositories contain a majority of artifacts documenting Kittery's history, the Kittery Historical and Naval Museum and the Portsmouth Naval Shipyard Museum.
 The former (a private organization) is open seasonally, and the latter (operated by the U. S. Government) is accessible by pre-arranged tour only.
 Additional historical materials (primarily documents) are held by the Town Clerk and in the Maine Room of the Rice Public Library. - Much of Kittery's history lies within historic landscapes scattered throughout the town, including the two forts, Wood Island Life Saving Station, Celia Thaxter's Garden (Isles of Shoals), remains of train and trolley systems, and over 130 cemeteries and burying grounds.